ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/monitor-and-report-identities.md

 # Monitor and report identities in Microsoft 365 security

 You can monitor the identities in your organization and keep track of suspicious or risky behaviors.
-In the **Identities** category of **Monitoring & reports**, you can track:
+In the **Identities** category of **Reports**, you can track:

 * Users with the most detected anomalies
 * How many users are reported at risk by conditional access policies